FOREX-Dollar edges up vs yen, sterling drives higher

 101.70 and 102.20 yen per dollar.

-dropping as low as 101.60 yen on Thursday.
-The euro rose by just over 0.3
+after dropping as low as 101.60 yen on Thursday.
+It rose to its session high of

+101.83 yen before the BOJ outcome, and had little reaction the actual

 Against the dollar, the euro was a touch higher at $1.3568, having